Ternary Compression for Communication-Efficient Federated Learning: Theoretical analysis

 \subsection{The Convergence of Quantization Factors in TTQ}

-The experimental results of the convergence profiles of $w_p$ and $w_n$ of two widely used neural networks are presented in Appendix A, showing that the two factors have converged to the same value.
+In this subsection, we first prove that the two quantization factors used in TTQ will converge to the same absolute value, which motivates us to use a single quantization factor.
 To theoretically prove the convergence, we at first introduce the following assumption.